IgniparousTempest/IgniparousTempest.github.io/_posts/2017-01-14-Arduino-Christmas-Lights.md

 <img width="80%" style="display: block; margin-left: auto; margin-right: auto;"  title="Breadboard" src="https://rawgithub.com/IgniparousTempest/arduino-christmas-lights/master/christmas_lights_breadboard.svg"/>

 The led chain is made up of a single LED colour, otherwise only the colour with the lowest voltage drop will be lit brightly.
-More chains can be added with a different colour each, but the resistor values will need to be recalculated very carefully, to avoid diode current hogging.
+More chains can be added with a different colour each and the resistor values will need to be calculated accordingly.
+Many beginner tutorials suggest arranging LEDs in parallel to overcome the voltage drop in series, but this can cause [diode current hogging](https://electronics.stackexchange.com/q/22291/134776).

 <img width="80%" style="display: block; margin-left: auto; margin-right: auto;"  title="Circuit Schematic" src="https://rawgithub.com/IgniparousTempest/arduino-christmas-lights/master/christmas_lights_schematic.svg"/>

 ## Code

 Here is code use to control the lights, it is explained in the comments.
-Test

 <pre  class="language-c line-numbers" data-src="https://raw.githubusercontent.com/IgniparousTempest/arduino-christmas-lights/master/christmas_lights.ino"></pre>